Fox Theatre (Atlanta): Private residence

 The Fox also contains a 3640 sqft apartment that served as the private residence of Joe Patten, who served as technical director from 1974 to 2004.
 Patten, who was born in 1927, and died on April 7, 2016, was granted a lifetime rent-free lease to the apartment.
 Patten first became involved with the Fox when he volunteered to restore the theater's Moller pipe organ.
 He later was instrumental in the movement to save the Fox from demolition.
 The apartment occupies space previously used as an office by the Shriners, who had built the Fox as a meeting hall.
 The apartment's walls are 2 to 3 ft thick, and a passageway leads from the bedroom to a former spotlight platform at the top of the auditorium.
 A separate entrance provides direct access to the street outside the theater.

 Patten's presence is credited with having saved the Fox from a fast-moving fire in April 1996.
 The pre-dawn blaze, which broke out in the attic wiring, caused $2 million in damage.
 Damage likely would have been greater if Patten had not been on site to call the fire department, said Alan Thomas, president of Atlanta Landmarks, the nonprofit agency that owns the Fox.

 Atlanta Landmarks had no definite plan on how the apartment will be used after Patten's death.
 "We could use it for dressing space, rehearsal halls," Thomas told the Atlanta Journal-Constitution.
 "It's unlikely that we'd let anyone else live there."

 On August 30, 2010, local news outlets reported a dispute between Patten and the non-profit Atlanta Landmarks which owns the theater.
-Mr. Patten reported that he was being evicted from his apartment by the group which he helped to found.
+Patten reported that he was being evicted from his apartment by the group which he helped to found.
 Meanwhile, the Atlanta Landmarks board in a statement to the public indicated their intent to draw a new lease which addressed Patten's health needs.
 They stated he remained welcome to live in the apartment.